UBehrmann/PW4/Rapport.md

 ## Conclusion of the fourth exercise

 The model has a good performance with a ~89% accuracy.
 It only classified one of the 16 images wrong.
 The model could be improved by increasing the number of epochs.
 At the 3rd epoch, we have a dip in validation accuracy, which could be improved by training the model for more epochs.

+I tried to see the differences between the images with pneumonia and the images without pneumonia.
+I couldn't see any differences between the images.
+While I could classify the numbers correctly in the previous exercises.
+This CNN model could probably have a 100% accuracy if we had trained it at the number classification task.

 </div>